top of page

 PhD Reflexivities in Migration Research Workshops

 Graduate students and junior scholars often take on large research projects with few resources and under strict time constraints, which impacts the research design process and outcomes.
 While there are plenty of forums for sharing research results, there is a lack of spaces to discuss first steps, challenges faced along the way, and how to recalibrate from obstacles.
 This series of workshops and conversations gives participants a chance to “peek behind the curtain” — to demystify and collaborate around parts of the methodological process that can sometimes feel messy, intimidating or uncharted.
 It combines in-person and hybrid sessions and allows anyone interested in engaging more deeply in discussions around specific research methods and ethical dilemmas to join the workshop.
 Some sessions are also devoted to workshopping specific papers and projects where participants bring in their works-in-progress for discussion.
-Up to date schedule and opportunities for engagement can be found on the CFD website.
+Up to date schedule and opportunities for engagement can be found on the CFD website

-Organized by PhD members of the IMISCOE Standing Committee "Reflexivities in Migration Studies", these sessions are designed to be a collaborative platform.
-Here, early career researchers can present their work, exchange feedback, debate methodological and theoretical challenges, and expand their networks with peers interested in reflexive migration research.
-This is a supportive environment for young scholars eager to explore alternative research approaches, mindful of the power dynamics in knowledge production about migration and striving to de-nationalize and de-migranticize studies of mobility and diversity.
-IMISCOE warmly invites PhDs and early career researchers contributing to Reflexivities in Migration Studies to express their interest in presenting, discussing, or participating in other capacities in our online sessions.
-Learn more.
+Lažetić facilitates these discussions, fostering a supportive environment for scholars interested in alternative research approaches that are attentive to power dynamics in the production of knowledge about migration and committed to de-nationalizing and de-migranticizing studies of mobility and diversity.
+IMISCOE invites PhD candidates and early career researchers contributing to Reflexivities in Migration Studies to express interest in presenting, discussing, or participating in other capacities in the online sessions.

 — PAST CLASSES TAUGHT —